José Giovanni: The triple murder

-After the Liberation in Paris on 18 May 1945, Joseph Damiani, his brother Paul, Georges Accad, a former Gestapo agent, and Jacques Ménassole, a former member of the Milice wearing a French Army lieutenant's uniform - all posing as Military Intelligence officers - abducted Haïm Cohen, a wine merchant, accusing him of being a black marketeer.
+After the Liberation in Paris on 18 May 1945, Joseph Damiani, his brother Paul, Georges Accad, a former Gestapo agent, and Jacques Ménassole, a former member of the Milice wearing a French Army lieutenant's uniform - all posing as Military Intelligence officers - kidnapped Haïm Cohen, a wine merchant, accusing him of being a black marketeer.
 He was tortured until he gave them the key to his safe and a check for 105,000 francs.
 He was then shot and his body thrown into the Seine.
 Joseph Damiani cashed the check at Barclay's Bank under the identity of "Count J. de Montreuil".

 A few days later, on 31 May 1945, the same gang, still masquerading as French Army Intelligence, abducted two brothers, Jules and Roger Peugeot, electrical appliance manufacturers in Maisons-Alfort.
 The brothers were forced, at gunpoint, to write a letter stating that they had been in business with the Germans and in contact with the Gestapo.
 The gang then demanded a million francs for destroying the letter.
 The Peugeot brothers refused and were tortured until they revealed where they had hidden 125 Louis d'or gold coins.
 They were then shot and their bodies buried in the woods near Versailles.

 Joseph Damiani, who had accidentally shot himself in the leg during the struggle with the Peugeot brothers, was arrested at home in early June 1945.
 Accad was also apprehended.
 On 12 June 1945 Ménassole, on the point of being arrested, committed suicide in the Rue Montmartre métro station.
 Paul Damiani was arrested in Strasbourg in July 1945, escaped in December and was shot dead in a gunfight between gangsters on 17 July 1946 in a bar in Nice.